- 1 cup all-purpose flour

 - Sliced almonds, toasted

-- In a chilled small bowl, beat cream on high speed until stiff peaks form.
-Fold 1 cup cream into cooled filling; spoon into crust.
+- Meanwhile, whip cream until stiff.
+Fold 1 cup into cooled filling; spoon into prepared pie crust.
 Fold remaining syrup into remaining cream; frost top of pie.
-Refrigerate overnight.
+Chill for several hours.
 Garnish with toasted almonds.
-Refrigerate leftovers.
 Yield: 8 servings.

 "I love ANYTHING maple.
 I made this as written, and it was good, but I wasnt getting enough maple flavor.(for me) So, I played a little.
 First, I live in maple country in NY.
 So I have access to many different maple operations.
 I also own a bakery, and several maple farmers, instead of dumping that last "buddy" run, save it for me for baking.
 It has a much stronger taste..though a bit bitter for table use, it is great in cooking.
 I made one pie with the last-run "buddy" syrup, and one with a dark amber as opposed to light.
 Both were REALLY good..much more flavor, but I actually liked the flavor of the dark amber pie best.
 Again..if you want light and delicate, use light amber, or "fancy" grade syrup.
 There is new grading on the syrup..the dark would be grade A medium or dark amber as opposed to Grade A light amber.
 The "buddy" syrup is now referred to as "very dark" and you would only be able to get it from a maple producer...its not generally sold.Excellent recipe..i HIGHLY recommend it!!"